 I would not bet the house, let alone the planet, on "swift global cooperation," "exemplary institutional arrangements," and "massive investments" happening quickly.
 This suggests that, much as we need to cut emissions, emissions are probably not going to get us to 1.5°.

 Indeed, I have doubts about whether the political will exists to make the huge effort required even to achieve the 2° goal purely through emission cuts.
 Any realistic trajectory involves, at the least, new technologies to remove massive amounts of carbon from the atmosphere (which one scientist has called a “technological utopia”).
 Short of enormous scientific breakthroughs one that front, solar radiation management to reduce the light reaching the surface seems necessary instead.

 For these reasons, it appears to me, geoengineering begins to look necessary as a practical matter if we are going to hit such ambitious goals.
 Although it involves risks, the risks are less severe if we make a strong an effort as possible to cut emissions first, so that geoengineering doesn’t need to carry so much of the weight of emissions reductions.

-Maybe new energy technologies “will be able to get us the kinds of cuts we need quickly and cheaply enough to attain the goals,” writes Farber (who is not a particular fan of geoengineering).
-“Otherwise, though, if we are serious about those temperature targets, we may end up with little other choice than layering some geoengineering efforts on top of aggressive emission cuts.”
+I'm not particularly a fan of geoengineering, and I will be happy to be wrong about this.
+Maybe new energy technologies will be able to get us the kinds of cuts we need quickly and cheaply enough to attain the goals.
+Otherwise, though, if we are serious about those temperature targets, we may end up with little other choice than layering some geoengineering efforts on top of aggressive emission cuts.